Russian Honey Cake is a gravity-defying layered cake with notes of honey and caramel. It is decadent, beautiful and absolutely delicious.

 - 12 oz Cooked Condensed Milk

 - This cake dough is made on a steam bath.
-Preheat water, using a bowl, on top of the boiling water; make sure the bowl does not melt.
-Place butter, honey and sugar; let it stand there, until it is all melted.
+Preheat water using a bowl on top of the boiling water, make sure the bowl does't melt.
+Place butter, honey and sugar, and let it stand there until it's all melted.

-- Bake for 5-7 minutes, until golden brown.
+- Bake each layer of cake for 5-7 minutes, until golden brown.
 During the process of baking, roll out another layer to speed up the process.
 When it's done, remove it from the oven and cut out each circle by placing a plate over the top.
-This is the key trick to making all of the sides perfect – is to cut the cake after baking.
-You'll need the cut off pieces for later decoration.
+This is the key trick to making all sides perfect.
+You'll need the cut off pieces for decoration, later.

 - Do not immediately stack the layers on top of each other, as they will lose its even shape.
 Rather, make sure they first cool off on a flat surface.
 Repeat until you are done.

 - Whip butter together with cream cheese and condensed milk.
 Once they are well mixed together, add whipping cream.
 Whip until the cream is very thick.